The format and structure were excellent; perfect balance of class and field time—course was never dull or 'dragging on'.Past participant

 Full Course: Partial + Biological & Physical Habitat Monitoring (Days 1-4)

 The full course includes the one-day water quality and hydrology training as well as an additional three days covering biological and physical habitat monitoring.
 Participants of the full course will learn the skills to complete an aquatic life monitoring assessment.
 Both courses will include classroom and field-based instruction designed to explain the theory and methodology of SWQM procedures with a hands-on component in local streams and bayous.
 Three (3) CEUs are available for the full course upon request.

 Payment by Credit Card: Payment may be made through online registration.

-Payment by Check or Money Order: Please provide prompt payment (must be received no later than March 18, 2019) in the form of a check or money order made out to:
+Payment by Check or Money Order: Please provide prompt payment (must be received no later than March 9, 2020) in the form of a check or money order.

 University of Houston-Clear Lake with "EIH Training" in the memo